Frequently Asked Questions About Thymus Cancer

-Ask your primary care doctor.
+Ask your primary healthcare provider.
 He or she may be able to suggest a specialist.
 This may be a surgeon, medical oncologist, or radiation oncologist.
-Sometimes these doctors work together at cancer centers or hospitals.
+Sometimes these healthcare providers work together at cancer centers or hospitals.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 This service has information about treatment facilities, such as cancer centers and other programs supported by the National Cancer Institute.

-Look for other options.
-Check with a local medical society, nearby hospital or medical school, or a support group to get names of doctors who can give you a second opinion.
+Look for other choices.
+Check with a local medical society, nearby hospital or medical school, or a support group to get names of healthcare providers who can give you a second opinion.
 Or ask other people who've had cancer for their recommendations.

-A: Doctors may treat thymus cancer with surgery, radiation, or chemotherapy.
+A: Healthcare providers may treat thymus cancer with surgery, radiation, or chemotherapy.
 A person may have just one treatment or a combination of treatments.
 Surgery to remove the thymus is typically part of the treatment whenever possible.

 Q: What's new in thymus cancer research?

 A: Cancer research should give you hope.
-Doctors and researchers around the world are learning more about what causes thymus cancer, and are looking for and studying ways to prevent it.
+Healthcare providers and researchers around the world are learning more about what causes thymus cancer, and are looking for and studying ways to prevent it.
 They are also finding better ways to treat this cancer.

-Scientists are also studying the aggressiveness of each kind of tumor, so that doctors can choose the right treatment for each person.
+Scientists are also studying the aggressiveness of each kind of tumor, so that healthcare providers can choose the right treatment for each person.